 We invite all people to visit our church, regardless of their personal beliefs, histories, lifestyles, or other religious commitments.
 Those who join Grace Baptist Church as members, however, commit themselves to a robust core of biblical truths.
-As a congregation, we embrace the foundational creeds of the Christian Church, including the Apostle’s Creed (c.
+Together with all Christians, we embrace the Apostle’s Creed (c.
 A.D.
 180), the Nicene Creed (A.D.
 325), the Definition of Chalcedon (A.D.
 451), and the Athanasian Creed (c.
 5th Century A.D.).
 Additionally, we embrace a modified New Hampshire Baptist Confession (A.D.
-1833), which is contained below.
+1833), which is contained in its entirety below.

 Concerning the True God

 We believe that there is one, and only one, Living and True God, an infinite and intelligent Spirit, whose name is the LORD, the Maker and supreme Ruler of heaven and earth; inexpressibly glorious in holiness, and worthy of all possible honor, confidence and love; that in the unity of the Godhead there are three persons, the Father, the Son, and the Holy Spirit; equal in every divine perfection and executing distinct but harmonious offices in the great work of redemption.

 Concerning the Holy Scriptures